DocsReleasesCommunityGuidesBlog

 • one that does not

-Before using GDB, go to the configuration menu under Build Options and select a Debug information level that is bigger than 0.
+Before using GDB, make sure compiler optimization is turned off: in the configuration menu, go to Build Options --> Optimization level and select No optimizations.
+Then, under Build Options, select a Debug information level that is bigger than 0.
 We recommend 3, the highest level.

 Selecting the Debug Level